-Hypertension is associated with an increased risk of developing HF; antihypertensive therapy markedly reduces the incidence of HF (with an exception of $\alpha$ -adrenoceptor blockers, which are less effective than other antihypertensives in preventing HF).
-A recent prospective cohort study documented that in a population with incident HF, higher baseline systolic, diastolic and pulse pressure levels were associated with a higher rate of adverse events, which further supports the importance for optimized blood pressure control in this population.
-Blood pressure control is an element of the holistic management of patients with HF.
+Hypertension is associated with an increased risk of developing HF; antihypertensive therapy markedly reduces the incidence of HF (with an exception of α -adrenoceptor blockers, which are less effective than other antihypertensives in preventing HF).458 A recent prospective cohort study documented that in a population with incident HF, higher baseline systolic, diastolic and pulse pressure levels were associated with a higher rate of adverse events, which further supports the importance for optimized blood pressure control in this population.459 Blood pressure control is an element of the holistic management of patients with HF.

-Negatively inotropic CCBs (i.e. diltiazem and verapamil) should not be used to treat hypertension in patients with HFrEF (but are believed to be safe in HFpEF), and moxonidine should also be avoided in patients with HFrEF, as it increased mortality in patients in one RCT.
-If blood pressure is not controlled with an ACEI (or an ARB), a beta-blocker, an MRA and a diuretic, then hydralazine and amlodipine [or felodipine] are additional blood pressure lowering agents that have been shown to be safe in systolic HF.
-The blood pressure targets recommended in hypertension guidelines are applicable to HF.
+Negatively inotropic CCBs (i.e. diltiazem and verapamil) should not be used to treat hypertension in patients with HFrEF (but are believed to be safe in HFpEF), and moxonidine should also be avoided in patients with HFrEF, as it increased mortality in patients in one RCT.460 If blood pressure is not controlled with an ACEI (or an ARB), a beta-blocker, an MRA and a diuretic, then hydralazine and amlodipine215 [or felodipine216] are additional blood pressure lowering agents that have been shown to be safe in systolic HF.
+The blood pressure targets recommended in hypertension guidelines317 are applicable to HF.
 Uncontrolled hypertension in patients with HFrEF is very rare, provided they are optimally treated for HF.
 In contrast, treatment of hypertension is an important issue in patients with HFpEF.
 In patients with AHF, i.v. nitrates (or sodium nitroprusside) are recommended to lower blood pressure (see Section 12).
+Recommendations for the treatment of hypertension in patients with symptomatic (NYHA Class II-IV) heart failure with reduced ejection fraction

-Recommendations Class a Level b Ref c Step I ACE-I (or ARB), a beta-blocker or an MRA (or a combination) is recommended to reduce blood pressure as first-, second- and third-line therapy, respectively, because of their associated benefits in HFrEF (reducing the risk of death and HF hospitalization).
+Recommendations Class ^a Level ^b Ref ^c Step I ACE-I (or ARB), a beta-blocker or an MRA (or a combination) is recommended to reduce blood pressure as first-, second- and third-line therapy, respectively, because of their associated benefits in HFrEF (reducing the risk of death and HF hospitalization).
 They are also safe in HFpEF.
-I A 2, 164, 165, 167 168, 171-174 182, 461-463 Step 2 A thiazide diuretic (or if the patient is being treated with a thiazide diuretic, switching to a loop diuretic) is recommended to reduce blood pressure when hypertension persists despite treatment with a combination of an ACE-I (or alternatively ARB but NOT together withan ACE-I), a beta-blocker and an MRA.
-I. С Step 3 Amlodipine or hydralazine is recommended to reduce blood pressure when hypertension persists despite treatment with a combination of an ACE-I (or alternatively ARB but NOT together withan ACE-I), a beta-blocker, an MRA and a diuretic.
-I Α 183, 184 215, 409 Felodipine should be considered to reduce blood pressure when hypertension persists despite treatment with a combination of an ACE-I (or alternatively ARB but NOT together withan ACE-I), a beta-blocker, an MRA and a diuretic. lla В 216 Moxonidine is not recommended to reduce blood pressure because of safety concerns in HFrEF patients (increased mortality). ш В 460 Alpha-adrenoceptor antagonists are not recommended to reduce blood pressure because of safety concerns in HFrEF patients (neurohormonal activation, fluid retention, worsening HF). ш А 458, 464 465 Diltiazem and verapamil are not recommended to reduce blood pressure in patients with HFrEF because of their negative inotropic action and risk of worsening HF. ш с 214
+I A 2, 164, 165, 167, 168, 171-174, 182, 461-463 Step 2 A thiazide diuretic (or if the patient is being treated with a thiazide diuretic, switching to a loop diuretic) is recommended to reduce blood pressure when hypertension persists despite treatment with a combination of an ACE-I (or alternatively ARB but NOT together withan ACE-I), a beta-blocker and an MRA.
+I. с Step 3 Amlodipine or hydralazine is recommended to reduce blood pressure when hypertension persists despite treatment with a combination of an ACE-I (or alternatively ARB but NOT together withan ACE-I), a beta-blocker, an MRA and a diuretic.
+I A 183, 184, 215, 409 Felodipine should be considered to reduce blood pressure when hypertension persists despite treatment with a combination of an ACE-I (or alternatively ARB but NOT together withan ACE-I), a beta-blocker, an MRA and a diuretic. lla В 216 Moxonidine is not recommended to reduce blood pressure because of safety concerns in HFrEF patients (increased mortality). ш В 460 Alpha-adrenoceptor antagonists are not recommended to reduce blood pressure because of safety concerns in HFrEF patients (neurohormonal activation, fluid retention, worsening HF). ш А 458, 464, 465 Diltiazem and verapamil are not recommended to reduce blood pressure in patients with HFrEF because of their negative inotropic action and risk of worsening HF: ш с 214